Laf111/CEMU-Batch-Framework/README.md

 - you can backup a whole game by compressing its folder (saves, updates, DLC, controller profiles, settings... are ALL included).

+- uninstalling a game consist just in delete its folder.

 ## Main features: